Terra88/ArchXyrif/README.md

 -AUR_Additional packages are asked as manual prompt for now, i haven't added "Extra_AUR" to the code yet, because i wanted to make a Release with the changes that are working now.
 So any extra package works if u just know the pkg you want to install, like "Hyprland-git" for example.<br><br>

 <br>
-1.3.1 - Minor tweaks to add correct user rights when logging in, also to set correct keyboard layout to x11 systems when you log in to the first time.<br>
+1.3.1 - Minor tweaks to add correct user rights when logging into fresh system, also to set correct keyboard layout to x11 systems when you log in to the first time.<br><br>
--Added Block 11: to install a custom hyprland theme another project of mine, see release details 1.3.1
+-Added Block 11: to install a custom hyprland theme another project of mine "https://GitHub.com/Terra88/hyprland-setup"<br>
+-Block 11 will prompt if you install Hyprland and ask, if you want to add my custom theme to it y/N. If you answer yes, additional packages will be installed that the theme requires and .config files will be copied automatically from my other GitHub project.<br>
+-it will automatically give new user the rights to that folder.
+Also wallpaper engine will be added to /home as wallpaper.sh and a wallpaper folder that the engine rotates. hyprlock will have a lock button and a wallpaper set to it in /home/wallpaper folder called lock.jpg
 <br>